DarkPark/jscs/readme.md

 ## Objects ##

 Use the literal syntax for object creation.
 > Both ways do the same thing, but literal notation takes less space.
-It's clearly recognizable as to what is happening, so using `new object()`, is really just typing more.
+It's clearly recognizable as to what is happening, so using `new Object()`, is really just typing more.

 ```js
 // bad